 The honors section of Pujols’ Cardinals resume practically reads like a phone book.
 In 11 years with St. Louis, he won three NL MVP awards (placing second in the vote four other times), the 2001 Rookie of the Year award, the 2004 NLCS MVP award, six Silver Slugger trophies, two Gold Gloves (at first base), the 2008 Roberto Clemente Award and nine enlistments on the All-Star Game roster.
 He’s led the NL twice in homers, five times in runs, three times in slugging percentage, once each in hits, doubles and RBIs, and won the 2003 NL batting title with a career-high .359 clip.
 In 74 postseason games for the Cardinals, Pujols has been no less brilliant—batting .330 with 18 home runs and 52 RBIs in 74 games; in 2011, he became the first player not wearing Yankee pinstripes to hit three homers in a World Series contest.

 Pujols has played at top form despite an almost impervious reaction to pain.
 His elbow was so beat up in the late 2000s that he contemplated Tommy John surgery to repair it, yet his numbers showed no hint of decline before and after a series of less daunting medical procedures.
 And in an era where almost every other superstar slugger has been forced to own up to steroid use, Pujols has angrily denied taking any illegal performance enhancement—and there’s been nary a convincing whisper from others to even suggest it.

 After earning his second World Series ring in 2011, Pujols became a free agent and signed a massive new deal with the Los Angeles Angels of Anaheim, leaving behind a sea of broken-hearted fans in Missouri.
-He finished his St. Louis tenure second in team history to Musial in home runs and RBIs; with over 500 career home runs to date at age 35, he has an outside shot at becoming the all-time leader.
+He finished his St. Louis tenure second in team history to Musial in home runs and RBIs; with nearly 600 career home runs to date at age 37, he has a slim shot at becoming the all-time leader.

 Johnny Mize (1936-41)